 A: It is unlikely we will need to go for a walk or that I will need to see your dog’s bad behavior.
 I usually get the best information by getting a very thorough history from you before and during the consultation, and by observing the dog’s body language and behavior when I arrive.
 If I need to assess the dog’s behavior, I may elicit it, but more likely I will ask you to get a short video clip when it occurs and email it to me.

 Q: How much do you charge?

 A: The rate for each service is listed on the page that describes that service.
-The basic hourly rate for private training is $90 and for a six-week group class is $138, but for many services, we offer discounted rates for packages.
+The basic hourly rate for private training is $95 and for a six-week group class is $145, but for many services, we offer packages at discounted rates.
+For service dog packages, we offer additional discounts for “bulk” pricing.
 If you are interested in a specific service, and you don’t see the rate listed, we can send you our rate sheet or a quote based on your training needs and location.

 Q: Do you offer any discounts?

 A: I offer discounts to low-income, disabled people on disability benefits who are training service dogs.
 I offer these discounts because I don’t want financial constraints to prevent you from training your service dog.
 I also offer a courtesy discount to people in my home town.
-I try to do whatever I can to make services affordable, including offering payment by credit card or setting up a payment plan to allow you to spread payments out over time.
-I do not offer discounts for pet dog training.
+While I do not otherwise offer discounts for pet dog training, I try to do whatever I can to make services affordable, including offering payment by credit card or setting up a payment plan to allow you to spread payments out over time.

 Q: I am pet dog trainer and I have just started working with a client who wants me to help train a service dog.
 Can you help me learn the ropes?